open-organization/open-org-distributed-work-guide/szacks-building-cohesive-remote-teams.md

 Fewer interactions between team members means certain people might not feel comfortable giving constructive criticism.
 (See the section above, on informal interactions!)
 Leaders and managers don't always observe team member interactions and may not be aware that some of the team members are not working well together.
-The feedback loop has to become an object of deliberte structure and care (more than, say an informal discussion in the cafeteria).
+The feedback loop has to become an object of deliberate structure and care (more than, say an informal discussion in the cafeteria).

 To accomplish this, team leaders and managers should hold regular one-on-one meetings with team members.
-Everyone should attend these meetings with a list of both task- and career-based objectives.
+To be most effective, this should include a review and status update of both task- and career-based objectives.
-During these meetings, leaders should provide feedback about the tasks for which the team member is responsible and ask team members should feedback on those tasks, on the team leader, and the team's general direction.
+During these meetings, leaders should provide feedback about the tasks for which the team member is responsible and ask team members for feedback on those tasks, on the team leader, and the team's general direction.
 This should be an open conversation, where all parties feel safe and valued.

 ## Effective retrospectives